BrianInGermany/mainandwine/corona_rules.md

 - Entry only for vaccinated and recovered with a current test.
 - Also permitted are people that cannot be vaccinated for medical reasons (with doctor's approval) and children under 18 years of age, if they have a student test booklet (Schülertestheft) or a current antigen test.
 - No distance rules, no capacity limit.
+- _Translators note_: 2G+ can be voluntarily implemented in some places where 2G is required, in which case the above provisions apply

 ## Rules for Vaccinated and Recovered